Office HoursOffice hours by appointment

-Dr. Fineran teaches courses in practice, research and women and gender studies and was awarded the 2010 Kathleen MacPherson Outstanding Feminist Award.
-In 2009, Dr. Fineran was awarded $300,000 by the Department of Justice, Office on Violence Against Women to fund the Campus Interpersonal Violence Safety Program.
-The program is a collaborative effort with the Muskie School of Public Service, and other key departments on the USM campus, including the Division of Student and University Life and the USM Police.
+Dr. Fineran teaches courses in practice, research and women and gender studies and was awarded the 2010 Kathleen MacPherson Outstanding Feminist Scholar Award.
+In 2009 and 2013, Dr. Fineran was awarded $300,000 by the Department of Justice, Office on Violence Against Women to fund the Campus Interpersonal Violence Safety Program.
+The program is a collaborative effort with the Muskie School of Public Service, and other key departments on the USM campus, including the Division of Student and University Life and USM Public Safety.

 Sex discrimination and women's issues including dating violence and sexual assault, peer sexual harassment and bullying in schools and the mental health implications for children and adolescents.

 Gruber, J.E., & Fineran, S., (2016).
 Sexual Harassment, Bullying, and School Outcomes for High School Girls and Boys.
 Journal of Violence Against Women, 22, 1, 568-583.